michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-01-11-markup-html-tags-and-formatting.md

     </td>

     <td>
       With hair like that?!
-Enough said&#8230;
+Enough said…
     </td>
   </tr>
 </table>